multiverseHQ/abci_sample/README.md

-# abci_sample is the ABCI developper example will use for all our demo
+# abci_sample is our ABCI developer Application example